 As a result you should have the following:

 - several 360 panoramas, rendered on your own

 - a high poly model of the scene, exported on your own

-Now you can use these assets and create a tour, exactly as it is described in the Basic part of this guide.
+Now you can use these assets and create a tour, exactly as it is described in the Step 1 of this guide.

 Important: Trial plan can be limited in amount of tours you can have.
-If there are not enough tours, just delete the tour you’ve made, when reading the Basic guide.
+If there are not enough tours, just delete the tour you’ve made, when reading the Step 1 guide.